ibm-cloud-docs/virtual-servers/vsi_provision_public.md

   1. Ensure that you have either your {{site.data.keyword.Bluemix_notm}} catalog or {{site.data.keyword.slportal}} credentials set-up.

      **Note:** For the {{site.data.keyword.Bluemix_notm}} catalog, you must have an upgraded account to order virtual servers.
-For more information about upgrading your account, see [Upgrading and unifying Bluemix and SoftLayer billing accounts](https://console.ng.bluemix.net/docs/admin/softlayerlink.html).
+For more information about upgrading your account, see [Switching to IBMid](https://console.ng.bluemix.net/docs/admin/softlayerlink.html).

   2. If you haven't done so, review the deployment options available to you.
 For more information, see [Deployment options: Public virtual server](../vsi/vsi_public.html).